Dyeing Rainbow Silks with Kool-Aid

 - Kool-Aid packets: One packet for each color of the rainbow (see colors below).

-*If you are planning to dye your silk one solid color, you will need 2-3 packets in that color per silk.
+*If you plan to dye your silk one solid color, you will need 2-3 packets in that color per silk.

 - large pot for soaking silks